 Numerous treatments such as surgery, radiation, and chemotherapy can be attempted depending on the extent, developmental stage, and location within the body of a tumor.

-If your cat is ill and showing symptoms listed above, it is important that you bring them in to your vet as soon as possible for a physical exam.
+If your cat is ill and showing the symptoms listed above, you must bring them to your vet as soon as possible for a physical exam.
 At Afford-A-Vet Animal Clinic, we have an on-site pharmacy and in-house lab, and urgent care services which all aim to provide you and your pet with the care they need.